-The ARIA Index became available toward the end of the atlas project and has been incorporated into each atlas for each variable.
+The ARIA Index became available toward the end of the atlas project and has been incorporated into each chapter.
 Map 2.1 shows the ARIA Index for the whole of Australia, both at the one square kilometre level for the five categories and for each SLA.
 A comparison of the two maps illustrates the extent to which the ARIA category at the SLA level (in particular for the largest SLAs) represents the average of two or more categories.
-Map 2.2 shows the index for each SLA in New South Wales.
+Map 2.2 shows the index for each SLA in Victoria.

-The ARIA index for each SLA in non-metropolitan New South Wales is shown in Appendix 1.2 (SLAs in Sydney, Newcastle and Wollongong all have an ARIA Index of 1).
+The ARIA index for each SLA in non-metropolitan Victoria is shown in Appendix 1.2 (SLAs in Melbourne and Geelong all have an ARIA Index of 1).
+No SLA in Victoria was allocated to the Remote or Very Remote category.
 For each variable in the atlas, details were calculated of the average percentage, ratio etc. for each of the five ARIA categories described above.
 For example, for single parent families, the average percentage of all such families in SLAs in category 1 (Very Accessible) was calculated and shown in a graph beneath the whole of State map, together with the average percentage in each of the other four categories.
 The ARIA Index thereby provides a summary measure of the characteristics of the population, for each of the variables mapped, categorised by accessibility to the largest populated centres.